OutSystems/docs-odc/src/eap/cloud-architecture.md

 Each application is packaged into a separate container, making the infrastructure resilient to individual resource-intensive application(s) that degrade the performance of other applications.

 Application containers running in the Production stage cluster are replicated across multiple availability zones (AZs) to ensure **high availability (HA)** for applications running in production.
-The CDN is responsible for load-balancing users across AZs.

 ##### Auto scaling